-An unrestrained child can be killed in an impact at speeds as low as five mph
+An unrestrained child can be killed in an impact at speeds as low as 5mph.

-In a collision at 30mph, an unrestrained child would hit the front seat - and anyone in it - with a force of between 30 to 60 times their own body weight.
+In a collision at 30mph, an unrestrained child would hit the front seat - and anyone in it - with a force of between 30 and 60 times their own body weight.

 The law states that:

-Children under three years must use the child restraint appropriate for their weight in any vehicle (including vans and other goods vehicles).
-There is only one exception: a child under three may travel unrestrained in the rear of a taxi if the right child restraint is not available.
+- children under 3 years must use the child restraint appropriate for their weight in any vehicle (including vans and other goods vehicles) - there is only one exception: a child under 3 may travel unrestrained in the rear of a taxi if the right child restraint is not available

-In vehicles where seat belts are fitted, children three years to 135cm (approximately 4 foot 5 inches) in height or age 12 (whichever comes first) must use the appropriate child restraint.
+- in vehicles where seat belts are fitted, children 3 years to 135cm (approximately 4 foot 5 inches) in height or age 12 (whichever comes first) must use the appropriate child restraint